Zeeeepa/xyops/docs/api.md

 GET /api/app/search_tickets/v1
 ```

 Search tickets using the Unbase query syntax.
 Requires a valid user session or API Key.
-Results are automatically filtered by the caller’s access rights.
+Results are automatically filtered by the caller's access rights.

 Parameters: